How to Make a Wrist Splint for Carpal Tunnel

 The tightness of a wrist brace for carpal tunnel syndrome (CTS) should be adjusted to provide support and immobilization without causing discomfort or impeding blood circulation.
 Here are some guidelines to help you determine the appropriate tightness:

-Fingers Movement: You should be able to move your fingers comfortably while wearing the brace.
+Finger Movement: You should be able to move your fingers comfortably while wearing the brace.
 If the brace is too tight or restrictive, it can limit finger mobility and make it challenging to perform everyday tasks.

 Check for Signs of Poor Fit: Pay attention to any signs of a poor fit, such as numbness or tingling in the fingers, changes in skin color, or pain.
 These symptoms may indicate that the brace is too tight and may be affecting blood circulation or nerve function.